 Root Cause seeks young professionals who are eager to learn about and contribute to the field of social innovation for fellowship positions ranging from 12-18 months.
 Fellows are typically recent college graduates with one to two years of postgraduate work experience.
 Fellows join Root Cause for 12-18 months as full-time, salaried employees with benefits.
-Current fellows work on cross-sector collaborations such as the Youth Violence Prevention Funder Learning Collaborative and the Leadership & Sustainability Institute for Black Male Achievement.
+Current fellows work on cross-sector collaborations such as the Youth Violence Prevention Funder Learning Collaborative and the Leadership & Sustainability Campaign for Black Male Achievement.

 We currently have one fellowship position open.
 To learn more, please go to:

 Volunteer with Root Cause